McGill Timber Structures Group

 Undergraduate Student

-Project: Wind tunnel test database analysis
+Undergraduate research project: Wind tunnel test database analysis

 Supervisor: Professor Matiyas Bezabeh